idaholab/virtual_test_bed/doc/content/microreactors/KRUSTY/Griffin-BISON_Multiphysics_Model.md

 Both Serpent and MC2-3 were used to prepare cross sections for modeling KRUSTY.
 Sensitivity analysis showed that MC2-3 provides better anisotropic scattering cross sections in the BeO reflector regions, and Serpent provides better cross sections in the fuel region for accounting fuel Doppler reactivity feedback.
 Therefore, a hybrid multigroup cross section set that used MC2-3 cross sections in the reflector region and used Serpent cross sections in other regions was prepared for modeling KRUSTY.

 The MC2-3 calculation takes a two-step approach.
 The first step creates energy self-shielded cross sections and the number of energy-groups used is larger than 1000 groups.
 These cross sections are imported into an approximated RZ model of KRUSTY as shown in Figure 6.
 Neutron transport calculation was performed by TWODANT to solve the neutron fluxes in each material region in the RZ model.
 The neutron fluxes calculated by TWODANT have considered both the neutron leakage effects and spatial self-shielding effects and were imported into the MC2-3 second step.
-Multigroup cross sections were condensed based on the TWODANT fluxes in each material zone.
-Table III lists the 40-group structure used in the calculations.
+Multigroup cross sections were condensed based on the TWODANT fluxes in each material zone. [energy_group] lists the 40-group structure used in the calculations.
 The MC2-3 input for the first step and the input for TWODANT are documented in `mc_s1.in`.
 The MC2-3 input for the second step calculation is similar to the input in the first step but has a different control block as shown in Figure 7.